SlexAxton/require-handlebars-plugin/README.md

     templateExtension: "html"     // Set the extension automatically appended to templates
                                   // ('hbs' by default)

-    handlebarsPath:               // Custom path to handlebars ('hbs/handlebars' by default) 'some/path/to/handlebars'   // Value could simply be 'handlebars' as long as key
+    handlebarsPath:               // Custom path to handlebars for compiled templates 'some/path/to/handlebars'   // ('hbs/handlebars' by default).
+Could simply be 'handlebars'
-                                  // 'handlebars' is defined in require's paths object
+                                  // as long as it is defined in paths.
+If you are stubbing out
-                                  // such as 'handlebars': 'some/path/to/handlebars'
+                                  // the plugin in an optimized build, use this to point to
+                                  // the runtime hbs (see demo/app.build.js)

     compileOptions: {}            // options object which is passed to Handlebars compiler }